Sowintuu/voiceAtis/README.md

 Changes are available to voiceAtis at the following day after the change at ourairports.

 ### Notice for X-Plane users
-X-Plane has its own ATIS information broadcasted, often on the same (real) frequency.
+X-Plane has its own ATIS information broadcast, often on the same (real) frequency.
 After tuning in the ATIS frequency you will hear the X-Plane ATIS message first and then the message provided by voiceAtis.
 Because X-Plane also uses the operation system text-to-speech machine like voiceAtis, the voice messages are queued and read after each other.

 To avoid the broadcast of the default ATIS, I added the script `disableXpAtis.lua` which is located in the supportFiles folder.
 You must have [FlyWithLua](https://forums.x-plane.org/index.php?/files/file/38445-flywithlua-ng-next-generation-edition-for-x-plane-11-win-lin-mac/) installed and add the script to the FlyWithLua Scripts folder.

 ### Notice for FSX users
-FSX also has its own ATIS information broadcasted on the same frequency.
+FSX also has its own ATIS information broadcast on the same frequency.
 It uses its own voice engine thus doesn't interfer with voiceAtis.
 Nevertheless the spoken messages and the displayed text may be disturbing.
 To disable them uncheck the following options.
 * Options > General > All ATC options
 * Options > Sounds > Voice

 ### Notice for P3D users
-I don't own P3D but voiceAtis was tested up to v0.3.0 and it worked.
+I don't own P3D but voiceAtis was tested up to v0.3.0, and it worked.

 To disable the default ATIS in P3D follow these steps:
 * Disable ATIS Voice: Options > General > Sound > Uncheck "Voice"
 * Disable ATIS Text: Options > General > Information > Uncheck "Show message log in ATC menu"

 ## Bugs and issues
-* Please report bugs via the github issues tab.
+* Please report bugs via the GitHub issues tab.
-    * It is usefull to attach the logfile from the "logs" folder.
+    * It is useful to attach the logfile from the "logs" folder.

 ### Known limitations
 * METAR